The veggie that loves you back.

 Kumara’s Healthy Reputation.

-There are thousands of references on the Web supporting the nutritional benefits of kumara and in particular orange kumara/sweet potato.
+There are thousands of references on the Web supporting the nutritional benefits of kumara and in particular orange Kumara.
 We think you will find there is only good news – giving you a healthy reason to continue to love this delicious and versatile vegetable.